It Follows: Plot

-The group plans to kill the entity by luring it into a swimming pool and dropping electrical appliances into the water.
-Jay, waiting in the pool, spots the entity and realizes it has taken the appearance of her deceased father.
+The group plans a last ditch effort to kill the entity by luring it into a swimming pool and dropping electrical devices into the water.
+Jay waits in the pool until the entity arrives, appearing as her father.
 Instead of entering the pool, it throws the devices at her.
-Firing at an invisible target, Paul accidentally wounds Yara, but shoots the entity in the head.
-They then cover it with a sheet, and Paul shoots it once more, causing it to fall into the pool.
-As Jay tries to get out of the pool, it pulls her underwater by the ankle.
-Paul shoots it again in the head and it sinks to the bottom, allowing Jay to escape.
-She approaches the pool and sees no body, but a mist of blood.
-Jay and Paul have sex.
-That night, Paul drives through town, passing prostitutes.
+Firing at an invisible target, Paul accidentally wounds Yara but shoots the entity twice before it falls into the pool.
+As it pulls Jay underwater, Paul shoots it again, and Jay escapes as it sinks to the bottom.
+When Paul asks if it is dead, Jay approaches the pool and silently watches as it fills with blood.

+Back at Jay's house, Jay and Paul have sex.
+Paul drives through town, passing sex workers.
+Yara recovers at a hospital.
 Later, Jay and Paul walk down the street holding hands, as a figure walks behind them.